carakesa/dotfiles2.0/README.md

 ## WIP:

+6 July 23 @ 0127
+attempt to add obsidian.nvim to LunarVim config -- throws errors about handlers....Look at later

 5 July 23 @ 1640
 edit of ~/.config/bspwm/themes/default/polybar/colors.ini
     Note that the defualt bluetooth module for polybar throws an error for the foreground color.
 Must investigate further!